HANDS-ON ELECTRIC GUITAR MAKING

 Reality check: This is not a one-shot 'build-your-dream-guitar' experience.
 Your continued self-directedlearning, a foundation for which this class is designed to provide, is assumed.
 In spite of working long hours and using the most efficient building techniques, we do run up against a limit of what can be accomplished in seven days without compromising the value of your learning experience.
 Our week-long time-frame allows neither laminating and carving of face plates, inlaying fancy dragons, nor applying a full-on sprayed finish.
 Regarding finishing alone, the hours required for sealing, filling,masking, staining, practicing with the gun, spraying color coats, top coats, etc, plus the weeks required for the finish to cure - all this before final leveling, buffing, assembly and setup - are clearly beyond the scope of our time together.
 Be assured, we'll supply all the information and other resources you'll need to master on your own anything not addressed directly in class.

 NOTE: All current Hands-on Electric Guitar Making classes are focused on the Fender style - in our case this simply means that the neck and body are in plane.
-If we offer a Gibson style course in the future it will be a longer course.

 Virtually every solid body guitar is built on either one or a combination of two basic templates,defined early on by Fender'sand Gibson's very different approaches to building solid body guitars.
 What are these two fundamental templates?